kailyn0215/SeniorSeminar/README.md

 able to read off the list of people or sessions yay!!!

+2/1 update:
+got a list organized based off of the popularity of the sessions planning on using this list of ids to create the table of sessions (need to come up with a plan for this </3)

 1/26 update:
 made get/set functions in both student + sessions files brainstormed on how to schedule the different sessions